-Since 2005 there has been an overabundance of vanilla.
+Between 2005 and early 2014, there was an overabundance of vanilla.
 As a result, the price for both green and cured, dried vanilla dropped to very low levels.
 Because farmers weren’t making enough to survive, many finally burned their vanilla vines and switched to growing other crops.
-This in turn led to a vanilla shortage, and with the shortage of vanilla beans, prices shot through the roof!
+This eventually led to a vanilla shortage, and with the shortage of vanilla beans, prices shot through the roof!

 During periods like this a “feeding frenzy” occurs as rumors abound, and the middlemen in vanilla-producing countries take advantage of this opportunity to put more money in their pockets.

 Middlemen force vanilla prices up